 The college has a Students' Council under the name of Students' Union which is elected by the students.
-Activities of Students' Union and its representation on academic and administrative: 1.
+The following students against their respective Secretaries were declared to be elected for the academic year, 2017-18: 1.
+Wahengbam Nandarani Chanu- BA 3rd Sem (General Secretary) 2.
+Ngangom Soni Chanu -BCA 3rd Sem (Finance Secretary) 3.
+Sophiya Saogolsem - B.Sc.
+3rd Sem (Social Culture Secretary) 4.
+Laimayum Pushparani Devi - BCA 3rd Sem (Games Sports) 5.
+Heigrujam Liya Devi - BBT 3rd Sem (Magazine Secretary) 6.
+Khwairakpam Mediya - BBT 3rd Sem (Debate Extension Secretary) 7.
+Konsam Keronica Chanu - BBT 3rd Sem (Common Room) Activities of Students' Union of the college: 1.
 To look after the policy matters of the college made for the welfare of the students.
 2. To organize different activities like Literary Meet, Games and Sports Meet, Cultural Meet etc. under the supervision of the concerned Teachers-in-charge.
 3. Publication of College Magazine.
 4. To submit the proposal for the academic and Physical growth of the college.
 5. To take leading roles in the solution of the grievances of the students.
 6. Participation of the students in the outreach programmes and extension activities.
 7. To undergo community services in the neighbouring communities.
 8. The Students' Union fund is reflected in the Budget which is collected from the students during the time of the admission.
-9. Members of the students union represent the student community in important committees, cells i.e. IQAC, Planning Board, Hostel Development Committee, etc. and provide valuable feedback on curriculum and other academic matters, hostel amenities, issues related to students welfare etc.
+Apart from the students' union students representatives are also present in academic/administrative bodies like Planning Board, IQAC, Hostel Development Committee, Board of Studies etc. to provide student feedback and actively take part in overall growth and performance of the college